What is an EDI guide?

 These requirements are defined in what the EDI industry calls an implementation guide, also known as a companion guide, EDI reference guide, or just a guide.
 An implementation guide is similar to a Schema definition, with a few peculiarities specific to EDI.

-You need an implementation guide for each transaction type you plan to exchange with your partner.
-For example, you need an implementation guide for a purchase order and a separate guide for an invoice.
+You need an implementation guide for each transaction type you plan to exchange with your partners.
+For example, you need an implementation guide for an 834 benefit enrollment and a separate guide for an 835 Electronic Remittance Advice (ERA).

 Validation